The following page is a two column layout. Page sections are identified with headers. The footer contains update and contact information.

 Figure out what learning gains to expect in critical thinking, writing, and other important subjects at University of Mississippi.

-The vibrant community of Oxford has been attracting national acclaim for decades, and Smithsonian magazine recently named it one of the 20 Best Small Towns in America.
-It's home to exceptional fine dining by James Beard Award-winning chefs, trendy shopping at local boutiques and one of the nation's best independent bookstores, Square Books.
-Visitors can explore William Faulkner's home Rowan Oak and the home of L.Q.C.
+The campus is nestled in the heart of Oxford, Miss., which is consistently named one of the 20 Best Small Towns in America by Smithsonian Magazine.
+It is home to exceptional fine dining by James Beard Award-winning chefs, trendy shopping at local boutiques and one of the nation's best independent bookstores, Square Books.
+Visitors can explore Rowan Oak, William Faulkner's historic home, as well as the home of L.Q.C.
 Lamar, an Ole Miss mathematics professor who went on to become a distinguished U.S. Senator and Supreme Court justice.
 Oxford has a thriving and diverse music scene, including two recording studios and several venues to hear live music.
 The "Thacker Mountain Radio Show" broadcasts live from the Square over Mississippi Public Broadcasting, and the annual Double Decker Arts Festival brings artists, craftsmen and musicians from across the South to town each spring.
-For culture, there's the annual Oxford Conference for the Book, Faulkner and Yoknapatawpha Conference, and Oxford Film Festival.
+For culture, there's the annual Oxford Conference for the Book, Faulkner and Yoknapatawpha Conference and Oxford Film Festival.

-Ole Miss is home to award-winning scenery, heart-pounding Southeastern Conference athletic competition, more than 250 student organizations, an acclaimed golf course, intramural activities and a recreation center that sponsors camping, skiing, hiking, rafting and other outdoor adventure trips.
+Ole Miss is home to the award-winning University Museum, state-of-the-art Gertrude C. Ford Center for the Performing Arts, heart-pounding Southeastern Conference athletic competition, more than 250 student organizations, an acclaimed golf course, intramural activities and a recreation center that sponsors camping, skiing, hiking, rafting and other outdoor adventure trips.

-On football game weekends, the campus transforms into a gameday celebration that has been ranked as the nation's best tailgating experience by Tailgater Monthly and Parade magazines, and featured in broadcast specials on the Weather Channel, Fox News and ESPN's "College Gameday."
+During 2014, the Ole Miss Baseball team galvanized Oxford as they participated in the finals of the College World Series.
+On football game weekends, the campus transforms into a gameday celebration that has been ranked as the nation's best tailgating experience by Tailgater Monthly and Parade magazines, and featured in broadcast specials on the Weather Channel, Fox News and ESPN's "College GameDay."